 - Driving children to school, activities or appointments

-- Arranging for play dates or trips to the park, zoo, library or museums
+- Arranging for play dates or trips to the park, zoo, library, museums or other outings.

 - Helping with homework

-- Cleaning and organizing their rooms, play areas, toys
+- Cleaning and organizing their rooms, play areas, and toys.

 - Laundry, organizing clothing, seasonal changes

 Nannies can take on additional household duties, although the children are always the priority and these additional duties need to be realistic, clearly communicated, and compensated.